-The Oracle Linux Dynamic Tracing Guide describes how to use DTrace.
-It also describes the DTrace providers in detail.
-Most of the information present in this document is generic to all releases of the Oracle Linux 6 operating system.
+The Oracle Linux DTrace Guide describes how to use DTrace.
+The guide also describes some DTrace providers in detail.
+Most of the information in this document is generic and applies to all releases of Oracle Linux 6 and Oracle Linux 7, with support for the Unbreakable Enterprise Kernel Release 4 (UEK R4) and Unbreakable Enterprise Kernel Release 5 (UEK R5) kernels.
+Note that UEK R5 is not supported on Oracle Linux 6.

-This release of DTrace supports systems that use the x86_64 processor architecture.
-It does not support systems that use 32-bit x86 processors.
+This release of DTrace supports systems that use the x86_64 processor architecture, but not systems that use 32-bit x86 processors.

-This guide will teach you everything you need to know about using DTrace.
-Basic familiarity with a programming language such as C or a scripting language such as awk or perl will help you learn DTrace and the D programming language faster, but you need not be an expert in any of these areas.
+Basic familiarity with a programming language such as C, or a scripting language such as awk or perl, will help you learn DTrace and the D programming language faster.
+However, you do not need to be an expert in any of these areas.

 The document is organized as follows:

-Chapter 1, About DTrace provides an overview of DTrace.
+Chapter 1, About DTrace describes DTrace and provides and overview of the feature.

-Chapter 2, The D Programming Language explains the D programming language.
+Chapter 2, The D Programming Language describes the D programming language.

-Chapter 3, Aggregations explains how to aggregate the data provided by the probes.
+Chapter 3, Aggregations describes how to aggregate the data that is provided by the probes.

-Chapter 4, Actions and Subroutines describes the actions and subroutines supported by DTrace.
+Chapter 4, Actions and Subroutines describes the actions and subroutines that are supported by DTrace.

-Chapter 5, Buffers and Buffering describes the data buffering and management service provided by DTrace.
+Chapter 5, Buffers and Buffering describes data buffering and the management service that is provided by DTrace.

-Chapter 7, Speculative Tracing, describes the speculative tracing facility provided by DTrace.
+Chapter 7, Speculative Tracing describes the speculative tracing facility that is provided by DTrace.

-Chapter 8, The dtrace Utility describes the options supported by the dtrace
+Chapter 8, dtrace Command Reference describes the options that are supported by the dtrace command-line tools.

-Chapter 9, Scripting explains how to create interpreter files by using D programs.
-The interpreter files are similar to shell scripts that you can install as reusable interactive DTrace tools.
+Chapter 9, Scripting describes how to create interpreter files by using D programs.
+Interpreter files are similar to shell scripts that you can install as reusable interactive DTrace tools.

-Chapter 10, Options and Tunables explains the options and tuning
+Chapter 10, Options and Tunables describes the options and tuning parameters that are supported by the

-Chapter 12, User Process Tracing explains how to use DTrace to understand the behavior of user processes.
+Chapter 12, User Process Tracing describes how to use DTrace to understand the behavior of user processes.

-Chapter 13, Performance Considerations explains the performance considerations that you need to understand when using DTrace.
+Chapter 15, Performance Considerations describes performance considerations that you need to understand when using DTrace.

-Chapter 14, Stability describes the concepts related to stability in the context of D programs.
+Chapter 16, DTrace Stability Features describes the concepts that are related to stability in the context of D programs.

-Chapter 15, Translators describes the translators supported in D programs.
+Chapter 17, Translators describes the translators that are supported in D programs.

-Chapter 16, Versioning, explains the concepts related to versioning in the context of DTrace.
+Chapter 18, DTrace Versioning, describes the concepts that are related to versioning in the context of DTrace.

-The following books are recommended and related to the tasks that you need to perform with DTrace:
+The following books are recommended and related to tasks that you might perform with DTrace:

 Kernighan, Brian W. and Ritchie, Dennis M. The C Programming Language.
 Prentice Hall, 1988.
 ISBN 0–13–110370–9